 Selling, General and Administrative.
 Selling, general and administrative expenses totaled \$11.3 million in 1997 compared to \$7.3 million in 1996.
 The increase in selling, general and administrative expenses in 1997 was primarily due to the creation of a sales and marketing infrastructure, expenses resulting from the commercial launch of Rituxan and higher personnel expenses to support expanded manufacturing operations.
-Selling, general and administrative expenses, research and development and the potential expansion of the sales and marketing organization are expected to increase in the foreseeable future.
+Selling, general and administrative expenses necessary to support expanded manufacturing capacity, expanded clinical trials, research and development and the potential expansion of the sales and marketing organization are expected to increase in the foreseeable future.